Imtiaz-laskar/employee-attrition-risk-analysis/README.md

 ### Insight

-Sales Representatives experienced the highest turnover risk, more than double the organizational average.
+Sales Representatives recorded the highest attrition rate (39.76%), more than double the organizational average of 16.12%, indicating a role-specific retention challenge.

 ### Business Implication

-Retention programs should prioritize high-risk operational and customer-facing roles.
+Retention initiatives should prioritize high-risk roles where turnover is most concentrated, enabling more targeted and efficient intervention strategies.

 ---

-## 3. Overtime Amplifies Role-Based Attrition Risk
+## Finding 3: Overtime Significantly Amplifies Role-Based Attrition Risk

 | Job Role | Overtime | Attrition Rate |
 |-----------|----------|---------------:|